China Rongsheng ghost town reflects shipbuilder's struggle to survive

-RUGAO, China/SINGAPORE (Reuters) - Deserted flats and boarded-up shops in the Yangtze river town of Changqingcun serve as a blunt reminder of the area’s reliance on China Rongsheng Heavy Industries Group (1101.HK), the country’s biggest private shipbuilder.
+RUGAO, China/SINGAPORE, Dec 6 (Reuters) - Deserted flats and boarded-up shops in the Yangtze river town of Changqingcun serve as a blunt reminder of the area’s reliance on China Rongsheng Heavy Industries Group, the country’s biggest private shipbuilder.

 Like Rongsheng’s shipyards, the area is struggling to survive.